boltscape/discord_bot/README.md

-Server Bot for Pterodactyl based hosts
+Discord Bot for Pterodactyl based hosts

 This bot will help you manage your Pterodactyl host servers.